-The trigger is the action taken by the customer or web user causing them to receive an email.
-This trigger may be different depending on the type of campaign that you are running.
-For instance, you might send an automated email when a prospect visits your website but does not purchase.
+An Automation begins when a website visitor takes an action on your webiste, this is called a trigger.
+This action triggers the first email in your automation to be sent.
+If a customer fills out this form then send the appropriate email.
+OR if a user clicks this link in an email then send them the appropriate email.
+Triggers differ depending on the type of campaign that you are running.
+For instance, you might send an automated email when a prospect visits your website puts items in their cart but does not purchase.
 You may send a different email for a prospect who downloads a specific white paper on a landing page.
-This person may have hit your landing page but not gone through with a sale.
-You can send a different email for each action taken or not taken on your website.
+You can send a different email for each action taken or not taken on your website or in other emails.

 The beauty of automation is that you only have to set it up once.
-Every time the trigger is “pulled” by a new prospect, the email is automatically sent to that person.
+Every time the trigger is “set off” by a new prospect, the email is automatically sent to that person.
 You do not have to do anything to make sure the email gets sent – everything is done automatically.
-From here on out, your email marketing becomes automated.
-You now have the time and resources to spend on parts of your business that get the work done.
+Your email marketing becomes automated.

-Automation is necessary when it comes to bulk email.
-If you are running a limited time promotion and have a list of emails bulk email sending is the solution for getting the word out efficiently.
-It is a waste of time to try typing out each individual email for every customer you interact with.
-This is not just time-consuming – it is literally impossible.
-It becomes even less of a possibility if your email list is growing.
+If you want to send a large number or mass email to all of your leads and customers, automation is.
+If you are running a limited time promotion and have a large list of emails, bulk email sending is the solution for getting the word out efficiently and with in the rules.
+It is a waste of time to try typing out each individual email or sending groups of 50 emails.
+This is time-consuming and in-efficient.
+As your list grows it also becomes more difficult to send this type of email.

 By sending bulk emails through an automated system, you are better positioned to avoid being penalized by spam laws.
-With automated systems like MailChimp, Constant Contact or our system SharpSpring is that they are developed to send bulk emails within the rules.
+Automated systems like MailChimp, Constant Contact or SharpSpring are developed to send bulk emails within the rules.
 These rules include double opt in and offer the email recipient the option to unsubscribe.
+In addition to the rules this type of software has the proper mail routing and server setups to send bulk email.

 Why should you use email marketing at all?

-You may think were crazy for emphasizing the importance of email marketing and the importance of automation.
+It may sound crazy emphasize the importance of email marketing and the importance of automation.
 You may wonder “why bother?” or “who wants to read my emails?”.
-If your email content is valuable, people will open it, read it and take action.
+However if your email content is valuable, people will open it, read it and take action.
 We know it works.
 Email is one of the most reliable digital marketing techniques.
 Check out these email marketing stats from WordStream

 - Consumers who purchase products through email spend 138% more than those that don’t receive email offers.